-(1) Reflects the aggregate dollar amount of all cash compensation earned for service as a director, including the retainers and meeting attendance fees described in "Cash Compensation" above.

-(2) The amounts set forth in the "Stock Awards" column represent the aggregate grant date fair value of RSU awards granted during fiscal 2018, computed in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718.
+- (1) Reflects the aggregate dollar amount of all cash compensation earned for service as a director, including the retainers and meeting attendance fees described in "Cash Compensation" above. - (2) The amounts set forth in the "Stock Awards" column represent the aggregate grant date fair value of RSU awards granted during fiscal 2019, computed in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718.
 The aggregate grant date fair value is calculated using the closing price of Ciena common stock on the grant date as if all of the shares underlying these awards were vested and delivered on the grant date.
-For each director other than Ms. Olsen, the aggregate grant date fair value in the above table was calculated using the closing price of Ciena common stock on April 3, 2018, the grant date for each such director's annual award.
-Each of these awards was granted under the 2017 Omnibus Incentive Plan ("2017 Plan") and vests on the one-year anniversary of the grant date.
-For Ms. Olsen, the aggregate grant date fair value in the above table was calculated using the closing price of Ciena common stock on November 1, 2018, the grant date for her initial equity award.
-This award was granted under the 2017 Plan and vests on December 20, 2019.
+For each director other than Mr. Kumar, the aggregate grant date fair value in the above table was calculated using the closing price of Ciena common stock on March 28, 2019, the grant date for each such director's annual award.
+Each of these awards was granted under the 2017 Plan and vests on the one-year anniversary of the grant date.
+For Mr. Kumar, the aggregate grant date fair value in the above table was calculated using the closing price of Ciena common stock on September 1, 2019, the grant date for his initial equity award.
+This award was granted under the 2017 Plan and vests on September 20, 2020.
 The aggregate grant date fair values will likely vary from the actual amount ultimately realized by any director based on a number of factors, including the number of shares that ultimately vest, the effect of any deferral elections, the timing of any sale of shares, and the market price of Ciena common stock at the time of disposition.

 - (3) Non-employee directors do not receive any perquisites or other personal benefits or property as part of their compensation.
-Dr. Nettles does not receive cash compensation for his service as a director; the amount reported as "All Other Compensation" for Dr. Nettles reflects (a) his annual base salary for service as an executive officer of Ciena during fiscal 2018 and (b) Section 401(k) plan matching contributions paid by Ciena and available to all full-time U.S. employees on the same terms. - (4) Mr. Cash passed away on April 10, 2018. - (5) Mr. Fathers resigned from the Board of Directors on June 11, 2018.
+Dr. Nettles does not receive cash compensation for his service as a director; the amount reported as "All Other Compensation" for Dr. Nettles reflects (a) his annual base salary for service as an executive officer of Ciena during fiscal 2019, (b) Section 401(k) plan matching contributions paid by Ciena and available to all full-time U.S. employees on the same terms, (c) a one-time payout of accumulated vacation time resulting from a change in policy relating to vacation accrual for all employees in the U.S. and Canada in the amount of \$17,308, and (d) reimbursement of costs associated with financial planning and tax preparation services generally made available to all executive officers. - (4) Mr. Rowny did not stand for re-election to the Board of Directors in fiscal 2019 and his term expired on March 28, 2019.